HaxeFlixel/flixel-ui/README.md

 So far just .ttf fonts are supported, and you MUST name them according to this scheme (for now at least).

-FlxUI does not yet support FlxBitmapFonts, but we'll be adding it soon.
+FlxUI does not yet support FlxBitmapFonts, but we'll be adding it eventually.

 ###8.
 Text, input (FlxUIInputText)
 **\<input_text>**